slack-alert-logo.jpg

 Screenshots

-Here are a couple of screenshots of alerts with various statuses, severities and button links.
+Here are a couple of screenshots of alerts with various statuses, severities, and button links.

-A single KubePodCrashing alert that is resolved.
+A single resolved KubePodCrashing alert.

 KubePodCrashing